 Where did I pick up this belief that I am ugly and why do I keep reinforcing it?

-All these questions will challenge her previously held belief that she isn’t pretty at all, and eventually she’ll be able to rid herself of this false belief and hence no longer feel anxious around people.
+All these questions will challenge her previously held belief that she isn’t pretty at all.
+Eventually, she’ll be able to rid herself of this false belief and, hence, no longer feel anxious around people.